chilitechno/SiriProxy-NestLearningThermostat/README.md

 This plugin was adapted from SiriProxy-Thermostat plugin to call into nest.com.

+Important Note, this plugin is neither developed, nor endorsed by nest.com, do not contact them about problems or issues you encounter with this plugin.

+If you're having problems with the plugin, open an issue on github.

 Config
 ------
 Copy config-info.yml into ~/.siriproxy/config.yml and edit as appropriate.